darii99/IoT_Temp-Humid-Sensor/README.md

 The DHT11 sensor is initialised on GPIO pin 27, then the temperature and humidity is read every two seconds.
 The exceptions "InvalidPulseCount" and "InvalidChecksum" are caught and handled.

 ### **dht.py**
-The dht.py library contains the DHT11 driver code.
-It handles the sensor initialisation, data reading and checksum verification.
-It reads temperature and humidity from the DHT11 using pulse counting and data conversion.

 The core functionalities here are: